Holy See and the United Nations: Relationship with the League of Nations

 During a 1919 conference at the League of Nations, a motion was proposed to encourage international cooperation with the Holy See.
 The motion, encouraged by delegations in Belgium and Switzerland, was adopted by a majority of participants, although it met resistance from the United Kingdom and Italy.
-Reports indicated that the Holy See regretted its exclusion and wished to be admitted in the League of Nations.
+Reports indicated that the Holy See regretted its exclusion and wished to be admitted to the League of Nations.

 In 1923 however, the Holy See took a different position and stated that its only competency was in matters of elucidation of questions of principle in morality and public international law.
-In 1924, the Holy See received an invitation from a British delegate to become a member of the League, but this proposition received no official reaction from other member States.
+In 1924, the Holy See received an invitation from a British delegate to become a member of the League, but this proposition received no official reaction from other Member States.

 When it became clear that the ongoing territorial dispute with Italy (resolved with 1929's Lateran Treaty) precluded it from joining the League, the Vatican supported the activities of l'Union Catholique d'Etudes Internationales, a lobby group whose members mainly comprised Catholic activists employed as League officials.
-Prominent members included Gonzague de Reynold and Oskar Halecki, while the League's first and second Secretaries-General, Eric Drummond and Joseph Avenol, were sympathetic to the organisation's aims.
+Prominent members included Gonzague de Reynold and Oskar Halecki, while the League's first and second Secretaries-General, Eric Drummond and Joseph Avenol, were sympathetic to the organization's aims.
 The group had particular success in promoting the Holy See's vision of international affairs within the International Committee on Intellectual Cooperation, forerunner to UNESCO.

 Non-participation between 1944 and 1964

-In 1944, the Holy See made tentative enquiries about the possibility of becoming a UN Member.
+In 1944, the Holy See made tentative inquiries about the possibility of becoming a UN Member.
 US Secretary of State Cordell Hull replied that:

-Secretary Hull did not distinguish between the Holy See and the Vatican City State; and second, that at the time membership in the United Nations was still limited to the Allies of World War II.
+Secretary Hull did not distinguish between the Holy See and the Vatican City State; and second, at the time membership in the United Nations was still limited to the Allies of World War II.
 Neither the Holy See nor the Vatican City State chose to apply for UN membership at that time.